YANDEVA/BotPack/README.md

 4. Click on `templates`.
 5. Upon searching, select the most popular BotPack template from the results.
 6. Afterwards, click `Use Template`.
-7. After forking the template, initiate it by clicking on ***'Run'***.
+7. After forking the template, setup your PREFIX, BOTNAME and other properties in your `config.json`.
-8. Be patient and wait until something appears that ask you to log in using your `Facebook Bot Account`.
+8. Open your `Facebook Account` using Kiwi Browser an app which is available in PlayStore.
-9. After logging in, you can now enjoy and have fun! 😊
+9. After logging in, get your appstate using [C3C fbstate](https://github.com/c3cbot/c3c-fbstate/archive/refs/tags/1.5.zip) extension.
+10. Then copy the appstate and go back to the repository and paste it in your appstate.json
+11. Finally, run it and there you go, you have your bot!

-> *Note: There is a risk of your account being banned after a certain period, so please ensure proper account management and handling!*
+> [!WARNING] *There is a risk of your account being banned after running the code, so please ensure proper account management and handling.
+If it happens, please try logging in again and retrieve your app state.*
 ---

 <details>
   <summary>Credits</summary>
   <h2><sub><h6>Special thanks to the following fellows for making this modified project possible:</h6></sub></h2>

+> [!IMPORTANT] Credits to the following:
 > - 🔴SpermLord
 > - 🟡CatalizCS
 > - 🟢D-Jukie